Texas Cyberstar Certificate Program

 Submit a Texas Cyberstar Certificate request using the link below.
 You will be notified within 30 days of the determination of the Texas Cyberstar Certificate status.

 There is no cost to submit a certificate request.
-Certificates need to be renewed annually.
+Certificates need to be renewed biennially.

 Submit a Texas Cyberstar Certificate request